leon-schi/iot-nixie-tube-clock/README.md

 # IoT Nixie Tube Clock

 This is the code running in the nixie tube clock I have built.
+Check [https://leon-schi.de/nixie.html](https://leon-schi.de/nixie.html) for more info about the clock.
 It runs on a ESP8266 module that can arbitrarily control each nixie tube and exposes an API as well as a web-interface to control different functionalities of the clock.

 ## Required Libraries